 We suppose here that the assumption $(A_{corr})$ holds and that in the penalty only intervene the wavelets coefficients.
 To be more precise, given a vector of real values $\be=(e_1,\ldots, e_n)^T$, the discrete wavelet transform of $\be$ is given by a $n\times1$ vector comprising both discrete scaling coefficients, noted $(\theta^S_{j_S,k})_{k\in\Z}$, and discrete wavelet coefficients, $(\theta^W_{j,k})_{j\geq j_S, \,k\in\Z}$.
 The wavelet inverse transform of the scaling coefficients $(\theta^S_{j_S,k})_{k\in\Z}$ (fixing the wavelet coefficients equal to zeros) is noted $e^S$ and the wavelet inverse transform of the wavelets coefficients $(\theta^W_{j_S,k})_{k\in\Z}$ (fixing the scale coefficients equal to zeros) is noted $e^W$.
 The penalty is in this section assumed to be such that $Pen(f)$ is a function of $f^W$ only.
 To better apprehend the mechanisms, let us decompose each components $\bX_i$ and $f$ in the criterion into their scale parts $\bX_i^S$ and $f^S$ and their wavelets parts $\bX_i^W$ and $f^W$

-Recall the estimation procedure consists in maximizing the criterion given in equation~(\ref{critere}), first with respect to the functional part $f$ and afterwards with respect to the linear component.
-For any function $f$ and any $p$-dimensional vector $\bbeta$, the criterion $K_n(f,\bbeta)$ given in (\ref{critere}) can be written
+Recall that the estimation procedure consists of maximizing the criterion given in equation~(\ref{critere}), first with respect to the functional part $f$ and afterwards with respect to the linear component.
+For any function $f$ and any $p$-dimensional vector $\bbeta$, the criterion $K_{n,\lambda}(f,\bbeta)$ given in (\ref{critere}) can be written